 Whether Chinese celebrate the Christmas and are there any special Chinese Food for festivals?
-Here I gave some examples of Chinese home cooking for Christmas.
+Here I gave some examples of Chinese home cooking dishes we had during festival time.

 Since we are not really celebrating the Christmas as a religious festival, we don’t have certain food specially for it.
-But in the UK, since it is the biggest time of the year, we would have some gatherings with Chinese friends and sharing Chinese home cooking dishes.
+But since it is the biggest festival of the year, we would have some gatherings with Chinese friends and share Chinese home cooking dishes.

 This year we were invited by a kind Chinese medicine doctor Dr. Yang to spend the Christmas Eve with her lovely family.
 Her husband, Dr. Shang, who is also a Chinese medicine doctor, did all the cooking.
 The big table of Chinese dishes includes the chicken, pork, spare ribs, seafood, and veggies, which were really delicious.